Asthmapolis/twonet/README.md

 ## Running utility scripts
 The package provides several scripts for common tasks used with a fleet of hubs.

-Create your local config file containing your customer id and auth key

-Before using the CLI, create a your local config file `bin/local-cli-config.js`.
-Then add your customer_id and auth_key to the file like so:
+Before using the CLI, create a your local config file `bin/local-cli-config.js` and add your customer_id and auth_key like so:

 ```js
 module.exports = {